-Now that you have a budget in mind or you’ve spoken to your insurance company it’s time to look for hospitals in Thailand.
+Now that you have a budget in mind or you’ve spoken to your insurance company, it’s time to look for hospitals in Thailand.

 A well-known private hospital that has a solid maternity program is Bangkok Hospital.
 They have modern facilities and experienced doctors and offer top-notch services.

 Your cheapest choice for having a baby in Thailand is a public hospital.
 Public hospitals have good healthcare for the cost.
 But you wait longer to see the doctor—all day long.

-For example, you get to choose you doctor.
+For example, you get to pick a doctor.
 And most doctors who work at premium clinics also work at private hospitals.
 Wait times are shorter than wait times at public hospitals as well.

 My wife had a lot of problems during her first pregnancy.
-So she decided to deliver our second daughter at Ramathibodi Hospital.
-Ramathibodi has one of the best NICUs in Thailand.
-And the doctor had a long history of experience with high-risk pregnancies.
+She decided to deliver our second daughter at a premium clinic in Ramathibodi Hospital.

 Remember, things aren’t always done the same way in Thailand as they are in your home country.
 It’s better you know what to expect ahead of time so you’re not surprised on the big day.

-Important questions to ask:
+Here are some important questions to ask: